opentelekomcloud-infra/zuul/doc/source/config/project.rst

       The name of the project.
 If Zuul is configured with two or more unique projects with the same name, the canonical hostname for the project should be included (e.g., `git.example.com/foo`).
+      If not given it is implicitly derived from the project where this is defined.

       This can also be a regex.
-In this case the regex must start with ``^`` and match the full project name following the same rule as name without regex.
-If not given it is implicitly derived from the project where this is defined.
+If given as a simple string the regex must start with ``^``.
+In this form it must match the full project name following the same rule as a non regex name.
+Alternatively, it may be provided as a negatable :attr:`<regular expression>` dictionary.
+      Regexes in this form need not start with ``^``, but the regex must still match the entire project name string.
+When negating the regex you must match both the canonical and non canonical project name forms.

    .. attr:: templates